Ted Kennedy

 Kennedy was known for his oratorical skills.
 His 1968 eulogy for his brother Robert and his 1980 rallying cry for modern American liberalism were among his best-known speeches.
 He became recognized as "The Lion of the Senate" through his long tenure and influence.
 Kennedy and his staff wrote more than 300 bills that were enacted into law.
 Unabashedly liberal, Kennedy championed an interventionist government that emphasized economic and social justice, but he was also known for working with Republicans to find compromises.
 Kennedy played a major role in passing many laws, including the Immigration and Nationality Act of 1965, the National Cancer Act of 1971, the COBRA health insurance provision, the Comprehensive Anti-Apartheid Act of 1986, the Americans with Disabilities Act of 1990, the Ryan White AIDS Care Act, the Civil Rights Act of 1991, the Mental Health Parity Act, the S-CHIP children's health program, the No Child Left Behind Act, and the Edward M. Kennedy Serve America Act.
 During the 2000s, he led several unsuccessful immigration reform efforts.
 Over the course of his Senate career, Kennedy made efforts to enact universal health care, which he called the "cause of my life".
-By the later years of his life, Kennedy had come to be viewed as a major figure and spokesman for American progressivism.
+By his later years, Kennedy had come to be viewed as a major figure and spokesman for American progressivism.

-On August 25, 2009, Kennedy died of a malignant brain tumor (glioblastoma) at his home in Hyannis Port, Massachusetts, at the age of 77.
-He was buried at Arlington National Cemetery near his brothers John and Robert.
+On August 25, 2009, Kennedy died of a brain tumor (glioblastoma) at his home in Hyannis Port, Massachusetts, at the age of 77.
+He was buried at Arlington National Cemetery.